HISTORY

 THREAT

 The house was sold in 2006 to a new owner who lacked the ability to maintain the property, which was then damaged by the 2011 tornado.
-It is now in the process of a bank foreclosure.
-It is abandoned and has been the victim of vandalism to its architectural details as well as poses a serious health and safety hazard in the neighborhood.
+Subsequently, it went through a bank foreclosure, during which point it was abandoned and was victim of vandalism to its architectural details.
+The home was purchased and occupied in 2017, but experienced a devastating fire in May 2025.
+It is now in imminent danger of falling into disrepair and poses a serious health and safety hazard in the neighborhood.

 REUSE